 Ink development and transfer in printing

-Our key competence is analysing and understanding factors affecting ink transfer in printing processes and modifying materials suitable for printing.
+VTT’s key competence lies in analysing and understanding factors affecting ink transfer in printing processes, and in modifying materials suitable for printing.

-VTT has a long experience in graphical printing and surface modification research that creates a strong base to study material runnability and interactions with other printing materials in process regardless of the application.
-Based on our procedures that are not only limited to standard methods, equipment and interdisciplinary approach, we can respond to the most difficult research challenges.
+VTT has a long experience in graphical printing and surface modification research.
+This creates a strong base for studying material runnability, and interactions with other printing materials in the process, regardless of the application.
+Procedures that extend beyond standard methods, coupled with our top-class equipment and interdisciplinary approach, allow us to respond to the most difficult of research challenges.

 Highly valued competence in printing materials and processes

-Our expertise covers the whole printing process: web runnability in roll-to-roll production, ink requirements of different printing methods, particle dispersing, nip phenomena, ink substrate interactions, substrate modification and effect of drying on ink layer and substrate.
+Our expertise covers the entire printing process: web runnability in roll-to-roll production, ink requirements of different printing methods, particle dispersing, nip phenomena, ink substrate interactions, substrate modification, and effect of drying on ink layer and substrate.

-The research approach can be theoretical, like studying ink transfer, spreading and absorption to substrate by using the finite element method (FEM) modelling or more practical, like printing material characterisations or test printings.
+The research approach can be theoretical – studying ink transfer, spreading and absorption to substrate through finite element method (FEM) modelling – or more practical, in the form of printing material characterisations or test printings, for example.

-Test printings can be done in laboratory scale with gravure, flexo, offset and ink-jet methods, and in semi-pilot scale (roll-to-roll) with gravure, flexo and inkjet methods.
-In addition printing of 3D surfaces can be studied by system based on integration of six-axis robot and inkjet printhead.
-Moreover we are able to integrate the inkjet printheads nearly to any existing roll-to-roll process, when necessary.
+We carry out test printings in laboratory scale with gravure, flexo, sreen, offset and ink-jet methods, and pilot scale (roll-to-roll) with gravure, flexo, screen and inkjet methods.
+We also study the printing of 3D surfaces using a system based on the integration of six-axis robot and inkjet printhead.
+Where necessary, we can integrate the inkjet printheads to practically any existing roll-to-roll process.

-Wide selection of standard devices is complemented with our internally developed innovative laboratory and online instruments, such as devices to measure web runnability, online imaging systems for continuous process and high speed imaging through nip.
-The chemical and physical properties of substrates can be characterised and modified by different treatments, like plasma, corona or by applying a thin coating layer.
+Our wide selection of standard devices is complemented by internally developed innovative laboratory and online instruments, such as devices to measure web runnability, online imaging systems for continuous process, and high-speed imaging through nip.
+We can characterise and modify the chemical and physical properties of substrates using different treatments, such as plasma or corona, or by applying a thin coating layer.